flor14/neotoma-lakes/README.md

     in the right panel and submitting it to improe the database.
     ![](www/create_poly_screen.png)

+## Run the project locally

+If you want to run this app you can install R and run inside the folder of this project:

+    #install.packages("renv")
+    library(renv)
+    renv::restore()
+    shiny::runApp()

 ## Do you want to contribute?

 - Join the [Neotoma